PiCake24/AutomatedSkinSizeConverter/README.md

 14:6
 ```

-This would set the default size to 4 and the size of skin 3 to 8, skin 12 to 7 and skin 13 and 14 to 6.
+This would set the size of skin 3 to 8, skin 12 to 7 and skin 13 and 14 to 6 and all other skins to size 4.

 Note that the default size without a size options file is set to 5.
 So if you want all skins of a champion to be size 5 you do not need to create such a file.